openvm-org/openvm/book/src/writing-apps/overview.md

 TODO

 ## Building and Transpiling a Program
-By now you should have a guest program, with a `Cargo.toml` file at the root of the project directory.
+At this point, you should have a guest program with a `Cargo.toml` file in the root of your project directory.
 What's next?

 The first thing you will want to do is build and transpile your program using the following command: